VictorNorman/PythonProblems/_sources/expressions.rst

            Use integer division, which divides two numbers, and then "throws out" the fractional part, and modulo division, which divides two numbers, keeping the remainder.
            You might find it useful to create 3 variables: ``beans`` is the count of beans the user entered, ``piles`` is the computed number of piles, and ``remaining`` is the computed remainder.

+           Also, remember that you cannot add together integers and strings.
+If you are going to concatenate, both items must be strings.

         .. tab:: Answer